-Security tips for mobile application developers – Whitelisting Mobile App Security
+Security tips for mobile app developers – Whitelisting to prevent phishing attacks

 Spending much of my career in the security industry, I’m a big fan of whitelisting mobile app security features because they works well when there are a finite number of systems to communicate with.
 I also know how challenging it can be to stop phishing attacks.
 When mobile apps came onto the scene phishing came along for the ride, but luckily so did whitelisting for mobile apps.
 Now if you’re developing a web browser or an equally promiscuous app, this isn’t going to be your go-to solution, there are alternatives and I’ll blog about them later.
 For now, let’s talk about phishing and how whitelisting can help prevent it on your mobile apps.
 Happy reading!

 The goal of a phishing attack is to direct a user to a fake but authentic-looking website to gather sensitive information such as login credentials and account information.
 Phishing attacks has been around since the mid 1990s, but around 2005 it really took off in popularity.
 Phishing is designed to get a user to click a malicious link that came across email, chat, social media and so on.
 Despite security awareness we all love to click on links as Sean Gallagher outlined in an article for Ars Technica: So much for counter-phishing training: Half of people click anything sent to them.
 Because most of us are “click-happy” phishing continues to work on all device types.

 What is URL whitelisting?

 Whitelisting provides a method to identify sites that an app can access.
 The goal of whitelisting is to provide a safe space for users accessing services via an app.
 Most simply, whitelisting includes approved sites.
 Security professionals generally agree that whitelisting is an important control.
 NIST even created Special Publication 800-167, A Guide to Application Whitelisting to help detail this topic.